 Of course, there are checks before anyone is allowed to buy a gun in Thailand but, as the police officer on the video says, many people buy guns legally and then sell them on to someone else later.

 The police officer’s final statement is he believes gun laws should be changed in Thailand, so that nobody is allowed to own or carry a gun except state officers.
-I have to say I agree with that.
-I’ve never understood the need to own a gun, and I never will.

 Meanwhile, watch the Bangkok Post video.
 Sad but interesting.